XKNX/xknx/docs/xknx.md

 The `XKNX()` object is the core element of any XKNX installation.
 It should be only initialized once per implementation.
 The XKNX object is responsible for:

-- connectiong to a KNX/IP device and managing the connection
+- connecting to a KNX/IP device and managing the connection
 - processing all incoming KNX telegrams
 - organizing all connected devices and keeping their state
 - updating all connected devices from time to time